Transfer matrix in counting problems made easy: Numerical results and finite-size effects via an efficient computational method.

 \section{Numerical results and finite-size effects via an efficient computational method.}

 Our task begins by building the matrices $T_{FBC}$ and $T_{PBC}$, and find $ n_{\max }$ (the number of states) as a function of $L$.
 But as we have seen previously, this is not a difficult task: for example $n_{\max }$ for FBC is exactly the number of ways of painting a unidimensional world with $L$ countries without periodic boundary conditions with three colors.
 This is equivalent to paint a strip since $P_{1}$ is not a neighbor of $P_{L}$ (Fig. \ref{Fig_nmax}-a).
-On the other hand, for PBC $P_{1}$ is a neighbor of $ P_{L} $, and this amounts to painting the pizza-chart as shown in Fig. \ref {Fig_nmax}-b.
+On the other hand, for PBC $P_{1}$ is a neighbor of $ P_{L} $, and this amounts to painting the circular sectors of a ''pizza'' as shown in Fig. \ref {Fig_nmax}-b.

 In the first case we have 3 possibilities for $P_{1}$, but since $P_{1}$ cannot have the same color as $P_{2}$, there are 2 possibilities for the latter. $P_{2}$ cannot share a color with $P_{3}$, which gives also 2 possibilities for $P_{3}$ and so on.
 With $L$ countries we have $n_{\max }^{FBC}(L)=3\times 2^{L-1}$.
 However the second situation is more complicate.
 Let us denote this number by $n_{\max }^{PBC}(L)$.
 We can think for example the case where $P_{1}$ and $P_{3}$ have the same color or different ones.
 In the first case, we have a situation where two sectors merge into one and the same sector.
-Thus, for each coloring of the pizza-chart with $L-2$ sectors composed by the sector originated from the fusion of $P_{1}$ with $P_{3}$ and all the remaining $L-3$ sectors (except $ P_{2}$), one has 2 ways to paint the sector $P_{2}$ which can have neither the same color of $P_{1}$ nor that of $P_{3}$.
+Thus, for each coloring of the pizza with $L-2$ sectors composed by the sector originated from the fusion of $P_{1}$ with $P_{3}$ and all the remaining $L-3$ sectors (except $ P_{2}$), one has 2 ways to paint the sector $P_{2}$ which can have neither the same color of $P_{1}$ nor that of $P_{3}$.
 On the other hand if $P_{1}$ necessarily has a color different from $P_{3}$, so there is only one way to color $P_{2}$.
-In this case we have to paint the pizza-chart with $L-1$ sectors (all except $P_{2}$).
+In this case we have to paint the pizza with $L-1$ sectors (all except $P_{2}$).
 Both situations are independent and we can write a simple recurrence relation: $n_{\max }^{PBC}(L)=2\times n_{\max }^{PBC}(L-2)+n_{\max }^{PBC}(L-1)$.
 Its solution leads to $n_{\max }^{PBC}(L)=2^{L}+2(-1)^{L}$.
 (This can be checked by direct substitution)

 Our task now is to build $T_{FBC}$ and $T_{PBC}$.
 We know the number of all states, and each state is built in the following way:

 or

 To each of the allowed states $\left\vert \varphi ^{(j)}\right\rangle $,\ $ j=1,...,n_{\max }$ a number $n(j)=\sum_{l=0}^{L-1}C_{l}^{(j)}4^{l}$ is associated, with $C_{i}^{(j)}=0,\,1,\,2$ where we made the association $ Y\rightarrow 0$, $G\rightarrow 1$, and $R\rightarrow 2$.
 So to determine the matrix $T(j,j^{\prime })=\left\langle \varphi ^{(j)}|\varphi ^{(j^{\prime })}\right\rangle $, we can use two interesting operators: the first one is the \textit{exclusive-OR} operator ( IEOR($i_{1},i_{2}$) in Fortran) which returns the bitwise Boolean exclusive-OR of integer $i_{1}$ and $i_{2}$, that is if bits are the same, the result is 0.
 If not, it returns the result 1.
 For example if $i_{1}=(1001)_{2}$ and $i_{1}=(1111)_{2}$, one has IEOR($ i_{1},i_{2}$) $=(0110)_{2}$.
 The second is an operator that returns a logical true if the bit at $p$ in $q$ is set, and the counting of the bits starts at 0.
 In FORTRAN, the operator has a syntax: BTEST($q,p$).
 For example the IEOR($n(j),n(j^{\prime })$) makes the exclusive OR operation \textquotedblleft bit by bit\textquotedblright\ of the two binaries $n(j)$ and $n(j^{\prime })$.